zang09/Turtlebot3_Autorace_OpenSource/README.md

 Overview
 -
 This document describes the team ROBIT2's hardware and software for 2018 R-Biz challenge Turtlebot3 autonomous race.
+Here is the [video](https://www.youtube.com/watch?v=2NJ0AukbBek) of the day of the competition.

 Hardware platform
 -